sigasi/sigasi_insights/README.markdown

 ### Testing
 * Make sure [Urubu](https://github.com/jandecaluwe/urubu) is installed (`pip install urubu`)
-* Run `make build` to build the website and `make serve` to serve it on localhost:8000
+* Run `make build` to build the website and `make serve` to serve it on localhost:8000.
+You can also run `make berve` to do both of these action in one command.